holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 9. Refactor the `Skein` in the farmer app.
 Colour is a British spelling.
 To refactor, `shift-f6` on `colour` variable, change it to ‘color’.
 Getters and setters will update too.  .
 10. Sense check.
 Run the Java tests (all working), all working in all services.
 11. Visit the web page again.
 It's all going to work, right, because the tests all worked?
 12. Shouldn't the unit tests have caught this?
 Look at `WoolResourceTest`.
 Because we're using the object model, our IDE automatically refactored `getColour` to `getColor`.
 We could have done more hard-coding in the tests, but that's kind of icky, and the IDE might have refactored the hard-coded strings, too.
 If we were to lock the hard-coded strings and say they can't be changed ... well, that's basically a contract.
 But it's only on one side, with no linkage to the other side, so it's pretty manual and error prone.
+Look how much of this is duplicated; the interface FarmerService/Farmer, the WoolOrder domain object …
-13.
+    Not really any clear indication which of this should be ‘locked’ and which can change.

 ## The first contract test
 ### Consumer